Livingdead1989/livingdead1989.github.io/_posts/2021-06-27-pfsense-haproxy-acme.md

 First go to your HAProxy Frontend and add your LAN address and an external address, as shown in the figure below.

+*EDIT: Due to required configuration differences between internal and external I have not added the LAN address to the WAN frontend, instead I cloned the WAN frontend and replace the WAN address with the LAN address.
+This gives me two frontend ends.*

 ![pfsense-haproxy-10](/assets/images/posts/pfsense-haproxy-10.png)

 Now go to your DNS server and add host overrides for the Backend services pointing to your HAProxy LAN address with alias for each domain name.